 12th District Citizens:

 As your citizen legislature works purely under 100% control of Presiding Officers, the vast majority of my part-time work during balance of the year will be helping district constituents access state agencies, addressing citizen issues before the legislature, and preparing needed technical fixes to bills for the next legislative session.
-Sometimes we are able to help, depending upon the agency, and many times the bureaucrats will simply do nothing.
+To be clear, no bill can pass or get a work session without the express approval of the Presiding Officer Senator Peter Courtney (D).
+Sometimes we are able to help citizens, depending upon the agency, but most the time the bureaucrats will simply do nothing.

 To follow the activity of the legislature or a particular issue in which you are interested, I would urge you to utilize the Oregon Legislative Information system or OLIS.
 You may track hearings, bills introduced by topic, search for individual bills, which committee to which a bill has been assigned and its status.